viamrobotics/docs/docs/registry/create/_index.md

 {{< tabs >}}
 {{% tab name="Python" %}}

-Your new resource model server must have all the methods that the Viam RDK requires, and should match the built-in API client {{< glossary_tooltip term_id="subtype" text="subtype" >}} like [`rdk:component:base`](https://python.viam.dev/autoapi/viam/components/base/index.html).
+Your new resource model must implement all the methods that the Viam RDK requires, and should match the built-in {{< glossary_tooltip term_id="subtype" text="subtype" >}} API, like [`rdk:component:base`](https://python.viam.dev/autoapi/viam/components/base/index.html).

 Create a folder for your module and save your code as a file named <file>my_modular_resource.py</file> inside.